Why do I need tenant’s insurance?

 As always – before signing on the dotted line, have your insurance broker review the entire policy.
 If there are any sections that you are unclear or cause confusion, you’re your broker to explain it again.
-It’s important to ask questions when you don’t understand (sometimes insurance professionals get caught up in the gobbledygook and forget that not everyone knows insurance!)
+It’s important to ask questions when you don’t understand (sometimes insurance professionals get caught up in the gobbledygook and forget that not everyone knows insurance!).

 At a reasonably low cost, tenants insurance can not only offer you protection but also peace-of-mind.
 Finally, we recommend you to read our home insurance guide.